 July 30, 2020 | Joanna York

-The COVID-19 pandemic is ongoing and has resulted in an economic recession that experts predict will last through 2021 in the US.
+The COVID-19 pandemic is ongoing and has resulted in an economic recession that experts predict will last through 2021 in the US and beyond.

 Unsurprisingly, most employers and employees are concerned about job security, and job seekers are worried about their chances of success in the current climate.